thomas-melville/myNotes/General/Career_Development/kubernetes/kubernetes.md

 ### adapter

-modify data, either on ingress or egress, to match some other need.
+modify/transform data, either on ingress or egress, to match some other need. transform output of primary container into output that fits the standards across your applications.
+**Would this be a case for ETSI problemDetails** normalize the monitoring interface is an example given.
+Would adding headers we another example?

-### ambassador
+### ambassador/proxy

-allow access to the outside world without having to implement a service or ingress
+simplify the access of external services for the main app, acts as a service discovery layer allow access to the outside world without having to implement a service or ingress
 * proxy local connection
 * reverse proxy
 * limits http requests
-* re-route from the main container to the outside world
+* re-route from the main container to the outside world The main app uses the external service on localhost. ambassador container takes care of connecting, re-connecting and updating configuration.

+### multi node pods

+#### leader election

+replication is great to share load, but in some cases all those replicas need a leader / leaders

+#### work queue pattern

+#### scatter/gather pattern

+split up request among a number of containers and gather the response into one.